aptech/docs/docs/CR-vput.rst

 ----------------
 .. function:: vput(dbuf, x, xname)

     :param dbuf: a data buffer containing various strings and matrices.
-If  dbuf is a scalar 0, a new data buffer will be created.
+        If *dbuf* is a scalar 0, a new data buffer will be created.
     :type dbuf: Nx1 vector

-    :param x: item to be inserted into  dbuf.
+    :param x: item to be inserted into *dbuf*.
     :type x: LxM matrix or string

-    :param xname: the name of x, will be inserted with x into dbuf.
+    :param xname: the name of *x*, will be inserted with *x* into *dbuf*.
     :type xname: string

-    :returns: dbufnew (*Kx1 vector*), the data buffer after x and  xname have been inserted.
+    :returns: dbufnew (*Kx1 vector*), the data buffer after *x* and *xname* have been inserted.

 Remarks
 -------

-If dbuf already contains x, the new value of x will replace the old one.
+If *dbuf* already contains *x*, the new value of *x* will replace the old one.

 Source
 ------